 CollegeInvest has a service agreement (SCF Service Agreement) with QS and Legg Mason Investor Services, LLC (LMIS) pursuant to which QS and LMIS are responsible for providing administrative, record-keeping, marketing, and investment management services to SCF.
-Both QS and LMIS are wholly-owned subsidiaries of Legg Mason, Inc. The SCF Service Agreement states that QS will receive investment and service fees at an annual percentage rate of average daily net assets.
+Both QS and LMIS are wholly-owned subsidiaries of Legg Mason, Inc. Effective July 31, 2020, Legg Mason Inc. was acquired by Franklin Resources, Inc. The SCF Service Agreement states that QS will receive investment and service fees at an annual percentage rate of average daily net assets.
 The rate structures can be found in the Plan Disclosure Statement for the Scholars Choice Fund.